 Before we begin with the presentation of our services, why not take a look at the Estonian language itself.
 If you are to do successful business with or in this Baltic country, every piece of information might be profitable for you regarding their language, (business) culture, and more.

 Estonian is a Uralic language, closely related to Finnish and Hungarian.
 As it is not part of the big Indo-European language family, to which, amongst others, German, Italian, French, or Russian belong, this language does not sound like any other major language you might know or have heard.
-Just to name a few features of the Estonian language; it does not use prepositions but suffixes/declensions, it does not have grammatical genders, and it has fourteen cases.
+To name a few features of the Estonian language, it does not use prepositions but suffixes/declensions, it does not have grammatical genders, and it has fourteen cases.

 Irrelevant for your business?
 Not at all.
-These characteristics of the Estonian language will have implications for translation processes as well, especially when graphic design or data processing play an important role in the content, as well as with search engine optimization for the Estonian language.
+These characteristics of the Estonian language will have implications for translation processes, especially when graphic design or data processing plays an important role in the content and search engine optimization for the Estonian language.

 Let us take one simple example for better understanding.
 If you sell a food item to Estonia and your product label must include a best before date, in English, you would write “best before” and then the month/year.
-If you translate this text into Estonian, the ending of the month will change.
-Through this declension, this new ending will correspond to the English word “before” or “until”.
+If you translate this text into Estonian, the month’s ending will change.
+Through this declension, this new ending will correspond to the English word “before” or “until.”
 This, of course, is a simplified example, but just imagine what this language structure will mean for ever-changing, dynamic web content such as the texts in online shops.
 Changing single words will not suffice for creating new and correct content anymore.
-The whole sentence must be restructured.
-So, if you have an online shop in which the product descriptions are almost identical, with the exception of a few key words, it will not be sufficient anymore to load and exchange this data from an existing data base.
+You must restructure the whole sentence.
+So, if you have an online shop where the product descriptions are almost identical, except for a few keywords, it will not be sufficient anymore to load and exchange this data from an existing database.
 The complete sentences must be changed, with the words correctly conjugated and declined.
-Only this way will it be ensured that your texts for the Estonian market will be perceived by existing and prospective clients as naturally sounding, correct Estonian sales texts.
+Only this way will it be ensured that existing and prospective clients will perceive your texts for the Estonian market as naturally sounding, correct Estonian sales texts.

 Translations for your Estonian business projects

-Estonia, as all other EU countries, offer overseas investors a wide range of possibilities for business formations.
+Like all other EU countries, Estonia offers overseas investors a wide range of possibilities for business formations.
 The options range from sole proprietorship through partnerships to corporations.
 The most popular choice is the Estonian private limited company, the so-called OÜ.
-The formation process for non-residents is fast and non-bureaucratic, however, there is the language barrier.
-If you establish a business in Estonia, choose the services of our translation company based in Florida to make sure that you understand every piece of paperwork that you need to read or sign, and to avoid uncomfortable surprises after your signature has been placed.
+The formation process for non-residents is fast and non-bureaucratic.
+However, there is a language barrier.
+If you establish a business in Estonia, choose the services of our translation company based in Florida to make sure that you understand every piece of paperwork that you need to read or sign and avoid uncomfortable surprises after your signature has been placed.